 The program supports drug-free communities.
 Therefore, all students admitted to and enrolled in the program must pass a drug screening prior to admission and may be required to submit to random, mandatory drug screening without notice.
 Failure to cooperate will result in administrative dismissal from the Nursing Program.
-Students who test positive for alcohol, illegal usage of a controlled substance, or illicit drugs will be immediately dismissed from the program and will not be eligible for readmission.
+Students who test positive for alcohol, illegal usage of a controlled substance, illicit, or maintenance drugs will be immediately dismissed from the program and will not be eligible for readmission.

 Any student demonstrating behaviors of reasonable suspicion or impaired capacity will be required to undergo immediate drug/alcohol testing.
 All costs incurred as a result of this action are the responsibility of the student.